protolambda/eth2.0-ssz/specs/representation/sequences.md

 Each offset is pointing to the start of the serialized data, the index of the first byte of the element.

 For each offset, it MUST hold that `offsets[i-1] <= offsets[i] <= offsets[i+1]`, so that elements can be read from the byte stream following the offsets in order.

+It also MUST hold that the first offset aligns correctly:
+- In a List this means that the first offset MUST be an exact multiple of the offset size, i.e. a multiple of 4.
+- In a Container, this means that the first offset equals the fixed-size part of the container.
+    - Technically these first 4 offset bytes are unnecessary encoding, but they provide consistency between field types, to reduce complexity and increase the ability to generalize this in implementations.

 Some elements in the variable-size part may be empty, this can result in:
 - sequential equal offsets